Olivia Thirlby biography

 Born and raised in New York City, Olivia Thirlby is one of the highest accredited young actresses in Hollywood.
 Trained extensively in classical Shakespearean acting at the American Globe Theatre, and in London at the Royal Academy of Dramatic Art, Thirlby has made a name for herself in both theater and film.

-Currently living in New York's West Village, Thirlby, who has no plans to move to Los Angeles, has finished roles in several more films, including The Wackness (2008) opposite Ben Kingsley, No Strings Attached (2011) starring Ashton Kutcher and Natalie Portman, Being Flynn (2012) with Robert De Niro and Julianne Moore, and Dredd 3D opposite Karl Urban.
+Currently living in New York's West Village, Olivia, who has no plans to move to Los Angeles, played roles in films such as The Wackness (2008) opposite Ben Kingsley, No Strings Attached (2011) starring Ashton Kutcher and Natalie Portman and Being Flynn (2012) with Robert De Niro and Julianne Moore.

 Olivia Thirlby Filmography